CyberFlameGO/svnpython/Doc/library/os.rst

 .. data:: EX_OSERR

    Exit code that means an operating system error was detected, such as the inability to fork or create a pipe.
-Availability: Unix.
+Availability: Macintosh, Unix.

    .. versionadded:: 2.3